 If we do not achieve one or more of these factors, many of which are beyond our control, in a timely manner or at all, we could experience significant delays or an inability to successfully commercialize our product candidates.
-Accordingly, we cannot assure you that we will be able to generate sufficient revenue through the sale of bremelanotide for FSD or any future product candidate to continue our business.
+Accordingly, we cannot assure you that we will be able to generate sufficient revenue through the sale of bremelanotide for HSDD or any future product candidate to continue our business.
+In addition to preventing us from executing our current business plan, any delays in our clinical trials, significantly, and we would have difficulty raising necessary capital for future projects.

-Our product candidates are still in the early stages of development and remain subject to clinical testing and regulatory approval.
+Most of our product candidates are still in the early stages of development, and all of our product candidates remain subject to clinical testing and regulatory approval.
 If we are unable to successfully develop and test our product candidates, we will not be successful.